VincentMazet/coursPhp/README.md

 # TubBourg API
-silex api for the tubBourg Android application download the api and launch it with : `composer run`
+1. silex api for the tubBourg Android application
+2. download the api and launch it with : `composer run`

 ## Usage
-just call the routes in `src/routes.php`
+1. just call the routes in `src/routes.php`
+2. API documentation in `doc/api/index.html`
-Free to use, modify, copy etc...
+3. Free to use, modify, copy etc...

 ## Contributing
 1. Fork it!